g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 3 packets transmitted, 3 packets received, 0% packet loss
 round-trip min/avg/max/std-dev = 6.837/9.182/11.499/1.903 ms
 ```
-And... everything is ok!

-Now, we can go for the C2, the C2 are multi-homed by R6.
-In this case, we have two connections with C2 with the same CE.
-The customer ask us to establish the session with a loopback address.
-This way, we will have only one session but with physical redundancy, this customer doesn't have IPv6 (disgusting).
-He also wants to receive a default route only.

-Let's go.
-The customer have the 172.16.6.254 address on his loopback interface, so, we need to make a static route load-balancing between the interfaces.
-And, create the policy for load-balancing per-flow and apply on the forwarding-table.
+Success!
+We have successfully implemented a redundant, load-balanced customer peering with professional-grade filtering and TE options.

+Now, let's configure Customer 2 (C2), who is multi-homed to R6.
+This scenario presents a specific challenge: the customer has two physical connections to the same CE but wants to establish the BGP session using a loopback address (172.16.6.254).

+The goal is to maintain a single BGP session that remains stable as long as at least one physical link is up.
+Note that this customer is IPv4-only (disgusting, like github btw, ALÔ GITHUB, CADÊ O IPV6?).
+Additionally, they only wish to receive a default route from us.

+Before the BGP session can come up, R6 must know how to reach the customer's loopback.
+We will use static routes pointing to both physical interfaces to enable path redundancy and load balancing:
 ```
 set routing-options static route 172.16.6.254/32 next-hop 172.16.6.6 set routing-options static route 172.16.6.254/32 next-hop 172.16.6.10